Skip to content

 Wimmera River (reach 4)

-Winter/spring low flows (30 ML/day during June to November)
+Winter/spring low flow (30 ML/day during June to November)

 Kayak iconsFishing icon